-- In each administrative block, a meeting was conducted with farmers and partner NGOs staff and WASSAN staff in identifying local finger millet varieties, selecting the plot and farmers, irrigation source, designing the layout. - The PVT trials, used Randomized Block Design (RBD) in three replications with State recommended and popular varieties as checks, some of the traditional varieties got mixed up with others in several years - plant type of landrace was identified based on the traditional knowledge of farmers.
-Selected plant type of ear heads was sown as a row to restore the original landraces plant type. - The minimum plot size per traditional variety per replication - Distance between replication to replication was kept 100cm and variety to variety in the replication was 60cm. - The farmers and grass root workers regularly visited the PVT plots and recorded the date of sowing, planting, weeding and flowering. - During maturity stage, farmers' field day was organized.
+- In each administrative block, a meeting was conducted with farmers and partner NGOs staff and WASSAN staff in identifying local finger millet varieties, selecting the plot and farmers, irrigation source, designing the layout. - The PVT trials, used Randomized Block Design (RBD) in three replications with State recommended and popular varieties as checks. some of the traditional varieties got mixed up with others in several years - plant type of landrace was identified based on the traditional knowledge of farmers.
+Selected plant type of ear heads was sown as a row to restore the original landraces plant type. - The minimum plot size per traditional variety per replication was 25sg.m. - Distance between replication to replication was kept 100cm • and variety to variety in the replication was 60cm. - The farmers and grass root workers regularly visited the PVT plots and recorded the date of sowing, planting, weeding and flowering. - During maturity stage, farmers' field day was organized.

 - Groups of farmers along with Community Resource Person, identified suitable varieties after discussion and put the colored tags.
 The Community Resource person collected information on the basis for their ranking as well as the characteristics they prefer.
 Research team collected the Agronomic data which included visual and measurement characters of the varieties during vegetative stage with a prescribed format from each replication and score it; - Data of selected varieties from farmers and research team is compiled to come out with the best two varieties for the block and finally planning for seed production of those varieties in next year.
 Bati mandia, Bharati Mandia, Ladu mandia, Sargi mandia, Bada mandia, Kalaganthi and Mami mandia were some of the selected landraces.
-These traditional varieties went into MLTs.
+These traditional varieties went into MLTs .

-Engaging Farmers Producer Organisations and Women Self-Help
+Engaging Farmers Producer Organisations and Women Self-Help Groups:

-- To ensure farmers' accessibility to superior quality of seed varieties, around 4-5 numbers of community managed seed centers (CMSCs) were set up in each block under Odisha Millets Mission.
-These CMSCs are managed by Farmer Producer Organizations (FPOs) at the block level and subcentres of CMSCs are managed by women self-help groups (WSHGs) at the community level. - Training programmes were organized for Farmers Producers Organisations (FPO) and Women Self-help Groups (WSHGs) on seed production protocols and the effective process of preserving quality seeds - DoA&FE strengthened the seed centers work by providing the required infrastructure like tarpaulin sheets, weighing machines, bins and moisture meters.
+- To ensure farmers' accessibility to superior quality of seed • These traditional varieties are performing better in System of varieties, around 4-5 numbers of community managed seed centers (CMSCs) were set up in each block under Odisha Ragi intensification with agro ecological practice than Millets Mission.
+These CMSCs are managed by Farmer released varieties.
+Producer Organizations (FPOs) at the block level and sub- Seed centers' managed by Farmers producers organisations centres of CMSCs are managed by women self-help groups are taking up the seed multiplication and making the good (WSHGs) at the community level. quality seed in limited way to farmers on cost basis.
+There is Training programmes were organized for Farmers Producers a pool of seed producers who learned the seed production Organisations (FPO) and Women Self-help Groups (WSHGs) on protocol. - seed production protocols and the effective process of preserving quality seeds - DoA&FE strengthened the seed centers work by providing • the required infrastructure like tarpaulin sheets, weighing machines, bins and moisture meters.
 Apart from this, FPOs are also supported with a working capital for acquiring seeds and overseeing the operational costs. - Agreements were made between FPOs of the concerned block and the selected farmers who showed interest for seed multiplication.
 This agreement defined the mutually agreed terms and conditions of seed production and the agreeable